Tropical Feynman integration in the Minkowski regime: Examples of Feynman integral evaluations

 }

-Note that the momentum configuration is exceptional, so we cannot be sure that the generalized permutahederon property holds - see section \ref{sec:genperm}.
-Nevertheless, we are able to confirm this result by comparing with \soft{AMFlow}.
+The momentum configuration is exceptional, so we cannot be sure that the generalized permutahedron property holds - see Section~\ref{sec:genperm}.
+In spite of that, \ft gives the correct numbers, which we confirmed using both \soft{AMFlow} and \soft{pySecDec}.

 The leading order term differs from \cite[eq.~(4.20)]{DiVita:2018nnh} by roughly $10\%$ due to our inclusion of the electron mass.
-We do, however, reproduce the result of the former citation when setting $m = 0$ in \soft{feyntrop}.
+We do, however, reproduce the computation in this reference if we set this mass to $0$ in the \soft{feyntrop} configuration.